haotian-liu/LLaVA/README.md

 ## Release
+- [10/26] 🔥 LLaVA-1.5 with LoRA achieves comparable performance as full-model finetuning, with a reduced GPU RAM requirement ([ckpts](https://github.com/haotian-liu/LLaVA/blob/main/docs/MODEL_ZOO.md#llava-v15), [script](https://github.com/haotian-liu/LLaVA#train)).
+We also provide a [doc](https://github.com/haotian-liu/LLaVA/blob/main/docs/Finetune_Custom_Data.md) on how to finetune LLaVA-1.5 on your own dataset with LoRA.
-- [10/12] 🔥 Check out the Korean LLaVA (Ko-LLaVA), created by ETRI, who has generously supported our research! [[🤗 Demo](https://huggingface.co/spaces/etri-vilab/Ko-LLaVA)]
+- [10/12] Check out the Korean LLaVA (Ko-LLaVA), created by ETRI, who has generously supported our research! [[🤗 Demo](https://huggingface.co/spaces/etri-vilab/Ko-LLaVA)]
 - [10/12] LLaVA is now supported in [llama.cpp](https://github.com/ggerganov/llama.cpp/pull/3436) with 4-bit / 5-bit quantization support!
 - [10/11] The training data and scripts of LLaVA-1.5 are released [here](https://github.com/haotian-liu/LLaVA#train), and evaluation scripts are released [here](https://github.com/haotian-liu/LLaVA/blob/main/docs/Evaluation.md)!
 - [10/5] 🔥 LLaVA-1.5 is out!
 Achieving SoTA on 11 benchmarks, with just simple modifications to the original LLaVA, utilizes all public data, completes training in ~1 day on a single 8-A100 node, and surpasses methods like Qwen-VL-Chat that use billion-scale data.
 Check out the [technical report](https://arxiv.org/abs/2310.03744), and explore the [demo](https://llava.hliu.cc/)!
 Models are available in [Model Zoo](https://github.com/haotian-liu/LLaVA/blob/main/docs/MODEL_ZOO.md).